Team Ninja

-Team Ninja (チームニンジャ) is a Japanese video game developer, and a division of Koei Tecmo, founded in 1995 as a part of Tecmo.
-It is founded and formerly led by Tomonobu Itagaki, later by Yosuke Hayashi, and is best known for the Ninja Gaiden action-adventure game series and the Dead or Alive fighting game series.
+Team Ninja (チームニンジャ) is a Japanese video game developer and a division of Koei Tecmo.
+It was founded in 1995 as Tecmo Creative #3, a division of Tecmo headed by Tomonobu Itagaki.
+It is best known for its expertise in action games as well as its signature franchises such as the Ninja Gaiden, Dead or Alive and Nioh series.

 History

+Founding, Dead or Alive and Ninja Gaiden (1995–2009)

-Team Ninja was formed by Tomonobu Itagaki from a group of game designers working at Tecmo specifically for the purpose of creating the home versions of the fighting game series Dead or Alive.
+Team Ninja was formed by Tomonobu Itagaki as Tecmo Creative #3.
+The team was formed from a group of game designers working at Tecmo specifically for the purpose of creating the home versions of the fighting game series Dead or Alive.
+During the mid-1990s, Japanese gaming company Tecmo was in financial trouble.
+Seeing how popular Sega's Virtua Fighter series was in Japan at the time, the management asked Tomonobu Itagaki to create a game similar to Virtua Fighter.
+In order to stand out from other fighting games, Team Ninja focused on making Dead or Alive fast-paced and provocative.
+Itagaki believed that violence and sexuality were needed for "true entertainment".
+The Dead or Alive series became a critical and commercial success, and was also a key part in saving Tecmo from bankruptcy.

-In 1999, Team Ninja started work on a new Ninja Gaiden project, originally intended for arcades, later for the Dreamcast.
-Due to Sega exiting the console businesss, development was moved to the PlayStation 2.
+In 1999, the division was renamed Team Ninja to give Tecmo an identity and be recognized as an elite team.
+That same year, Team Ninja started work on a new Ninja Gaiden project, originally intended for arcades, later for the Dreamcast.
+Due to Sega exiting the console business, development was moved to the PlayStation 2.
 However, due to Itagaki being impressed by the technological capabilities of the new Xbox from Microsoft, development was moved to that platform.
 Ninja Gaiden would be released in 2004 to rave critical acclaim.

-Itagaki was promoted to Tecmo Executive Officer in June 2004, as well as to General Manager in 2006, alongside his position as the head of Team Ninja.
-In 2007 due to a lawsuit regarding alleged sexual harassment, his manager roles woud be revoked.
-Although he was later judged innocent by a Tokyo district court, the lawsuit permanently strained the relationship between the Itagaki and Tecmo.
-On June 3, 2008, Itagaki announced that he would be leaving Tecmo and Team Ninja on July 1, 2008, citing difficulties with the company.
-In the same statement announcing his resignation, he also announced that he was filing a lawsuit against Tecmo president, Yoshimi Yasuda, over unpaid bonuses for his work on Dead or Alive 4 for the Xbox 360.
-It was later reported that he was fired from Tecmo on June 18, 2008 in retaliation for his lawsuit.
-Many of his colleagues at Team Ninja quit as well to join him at his new game development team, Valhalla Game Studios.
-Some ex-Team Ninja members also helped with Ubisoft's Teenage Mutant Ninja Turtles: Smash-Up.

 In 2008, the action-adventure game Ninja Gaiden II for the Xbox 360 was published by Microsoft Game Studios, making it the first game created by Team Ninja to not be published by Tecmo; Tecmo Koei later released an enhanced version of Ninja Gaiden II on the PlayStation 3 as Ninja Gaiden Sigma 2.